Bata's first factory town gets a 21st century polish

 RED BRICK SHOWCASE

-Bata is still a global brand with 5,000 shops in more than 70 countries, but in Zlin, it is a few big tire companies -- including a Continental factory in neighboring Otrokovice -- and countless small- and medium-sized manufacturing firms that now drive the town's economy.
+Bata is still a global brand with 5,000 shops in more than 70 countries, but in Zlin, it is a few big tyre companies -- including a Continental factory in neighbouring Otrokovice -- and countless small- and medium-sized manufacturing firms that now drive the town's economy.

 The success of the Bata shoe empire funded Zlin's growth from a town of 3,000 in 1894, when the company started, to a city of over 40,000 by 1938 when the Batas fled to Canada before the Nazi occupation during World War Two.